This site was built to teach you how to become a rat removal ninja.

-There have been advances made in rat poisons recently that provide products that are effective at killing rats but are safe to use around kids and pets.
+When dealing with large scale infestations or with rodents who have learned to avoid traps then poisons are a logical choice to consider.
+There have been advances made in rodenticides that provide products that are effective at killing vermin but are safe to use around kids and pets.

-To learn about the different types of rat poisons and when you should use them then read this article about Rat Poison.
+To learn about the different types of rat poisons and how to use them read this article about the Best Rat Poison Options.

-There is nothing wrong with hiring a rat exterminator to do the dirty work for you.
+There is nothing wrong with hiring an exterminator to do the dirty work for you.

 There is plenty wrong with hiring a pest control company that doesn’t know how to deal with rats.